- 4 bone-in pork loin chops

 - Hot cooked rice, optional

-- Place chops in a 3-qt. slow cooker; sprinkle with salt if desired and pepper.
+- Place chops in a 3-qt. slow cooker; sprinkle with pepper.
 Add the onions, celery, green pepper and tomatoes.
 Combine the ketchup, vinegar, brown sugar, Worcestershire sauce, lemon juice and bouillon; pour over vegetables.
 Cover and cook on low for 5-6 hours or until meat is tender.

 - Mix cornstarch and water until smooth; stir into liquid in slow cooker.
 Cover and cook on high for 30 minutes or until thickened.
 Serve with rice if desired.
 Yield: 4 servings.